CraftyCurry.com

 The mixture will look like this when the onions are cooked.-

 5. Add the boiled/cooked Rajma and mix.
-Put the same water which we used to boil the Rajma in, and add 1/2 cup extra water.
+Put the same water we used to boil the Rajma in, and add 1/2 cup extra water.
 Cover the cooker, and cook the Rajma curry for 1 whistle in medium heat and when that is done, switch off the flame.
 After 15 minutes, the pressure should be released, and the curry will start to thicken.
 You can adjust the consistency to your preference using water.

-6. Add Garam Masala, and crushed Kasuri Methi (dried Fenugreek leaves).
-Mix this mixture for a minute.
-In a small pan, heat 1 tablespoon of ghee or oil.
+6. Add Garam Masala and crushed Kasuri Methi (dried Fenugreek leaves).
+Mix this mixture for a minute in a small pan, heat 1 tablespoon of ghee or oil.
 Once it's hot, add the ginger julienne and chopped green chili.
 Saute it for 1-2 minutes until they turn light brown in color.
 Transfer the tempering to the Rajma Masala.
 In the end, add chopped cilantro leaves as a garnish.

-Serve hot with rice, Chapati or Naan bread.
+Serve hot with rice, Chapati, or Naan bread.
 Enjoy your delicious Rajma!

 rajma-masala